-The Bachelor of Arts in Art is for students who want an art major with depth combined with a broad liberal arts education.
+Bethel's B.A. in Art is for students seeking an art major with depth combined with a broad liberal arts education.
 This degree allows students to explore careers requiring visual thinking, creative skills, and problem-solving capabilities.

 Why should I study art?

 The role of visual images in our culture is enormous.
 Can you imagine a society with no images?
 Whether as artistic expressions of spiritual meaning or practical designs for business clients, images serve culture in rich and diverse ways.
 Who makes all these images?
-Creatively trained and visually gifted people.
-Your foundation for successful entrance into the many industries that use images is an in-depth study of art and design from an art faculty of established professionals such as Bethel’s Department of Art and Design offers.
+Creatively-trained and visually-gifted people.
+Your foundation for successful entrance into the many industries that use images is an in-depth study of art and design.

 What can I do with this degree?

-Alumni have continued on to graduate schools including:
+Many alumni have continued on to graduate schools, including:

 - Goldsmiths University of London